Bernard of Clairvaux: Early life (1090–1113)

-Bernard emphasized the value of a personally held faith, with the life of Christ as a model and new emphasis on the Virgin Mary.
-In opposition to the rational approach to divine understanding used by the scholastics, Bernard preached an immediate faith, in which the intercessor was the Virgin Mary.

-Bernard was nineteen years old when his mother died.
-During his youth, he did not escape trying temptations and around this time he thought of living a life of solitude and prayer.

-In 1098, a group led by Robert of Molesme had founded Cîteaux Abbey, near Dijon, with the purpose of living literally according to the Rule of St Benedict.
+Bernard's mother died when he was a youth.
+During his education with priests, he often thought of becoming one.
+In 1098, a group led by Robert of Molesme had founded Cîteaux Abbey, near Dijon, with the purpose of living according to a literal interpretation of the Rule of St. Benedict.
+They established new administrative structures among their monasteries, effectively creating a new order, known, after the first abbey, as the Order of Cistercians.
 After his mother died, Bernard decided to go to Cîteaux.
-In 1113 he and thirty other young noblemen of Burgundy sought admission into the new monastery.
-Bernard's example was so convincing that scores followed him into the monastic life.
+In 1113 he and thirty other young noblemen of Burgundy, many of whom were his relatives, sought and gained admission to the new monastery.
+Bernard's example was so convincing that scores (among them his own father) followed him into the monastic life.
+As a result, he is considered the patron of religious vocations.